 When most of you returned to school on the second of this month, you had your schedule, the football team, your math class, or the cute blonde in the seat next to you on your mind.
-My mind, however, was on something completely different, something that I had read that morning on page 1 of the Mercury News: under the heading "Tragedy on the Tracks" was the story of a 52 year-old Vietnam Vet named S. Brian Willson, who, in order to delay a munitions train that was carrying arms for the Contra rebels in Nicaragua, knelt on the tracks at the Concord naval weapons station.
+My mind, however, was on something completely different, something that I had read that morning on page I of the Hercury News: under the heading 'Tragedy on the Tracks' was the story of a 52 year-old Vietnam Vet named S. Brian Willson, who, in order to delay a munitions train that was carrying arms for the Contra rebels in Nicaragua, knelt on the tracks at the Concord naval weapons station.
 The train did not stop, and, as two other protestors jumped out of the way, plowed into Willson, severing his left leg, mangling his right, and deeply gashing his head, as his wife of 11 days and other protestors looked on in horror.

 It is easy to brush this off as an accident, or the result of a suicidal maniac's effort to gain attention, but this tragedy fits neither mold because Mr. Willson had so much to live for.
-He was a member of VFW post 5888, the so called "renegade post" because of its' opposition to U.S. involvement in Central America.
-He had just married Holley Rauen, whom he had met on a trip to Nicaragua several months before.
+He Decause mr. Milison Hau so much to live for he was a member of VFW post 5888, the so called "remengade post" because of its' opposition to U.S. involvement in Central America.
+He had just married Holley Rauen, whom he had met on a trip to Micaragua several months before.
+The protest at Ntdaragus several minimum before.
 The protest at the Concord naval weapons station was partly his brainchild.
 Why, then, did he not jump out of the way when the train came bearing down on him?
 The answer is simple: He didn't jump because he had the guts to do something which most of us would be afraid to do, namely to stand up (and suffer) for his beliefs.

 For the past weeks, I have been paying close attention to any news or updates on Willson's condition.
 His condition is now good, and he has been moved from the hospital to a rehabilitation unit.
 The most amazing thing in all this is Willson himself.
 He is happy and upbeat, and cheers up all those that come to visit him.
-He encourages the protestors who continue to protest at Concord.
+He encourages the protestors who continue to protest encourages the protestors who continue to protest at Concord.
 His mother describes him as a "Ball of Light", who brings hapiness to all that come to see him.
 Not bad for a man that lost both legs to a train that may have knocked him down, but not his convictions.
 The world definitely needs more Brian Willsons.

 Brian Willson made the ultimate sacrifice for his convictions, actually taking physical pain and suffering upon himslef to have his view heard.
-One does not always need to be so drastic about it, however.
+One does not always need to be so drastic about it, does not always need to be so drastic about it, however.
 You could start by defending someone that needs help, like a freshman, even if it means everyone will laugh at you.
 It's a small price to pay.
-The next time someone wants to drag your convictions through the dirt, stand tall, think of Brian Willson, and laugh in their face.
+The next time someone wants to drag your convictions through the dirt, stand tall, think of Brian Millson, and laugh in their face.
 One of the best ways to feel good about yourself is to know that you stood up for what you believed in, and didn't let anyone push you around.